hahiserw/sourcemod-qmc/README.md

 you don't have to type the `sm_` - it will be prepended to test if there's such cvar or command.

+There's another thing.
+If you changed mapcycle file and you want to get new maps in qmc matches (without changing the current map) just type `!qmc !`, and the maplist will get refreshed.

 ## More info